 At the moment when an owner of an interest in Maine real estate dies, an automatic ("inchoate") Maine estate tax lien attaches to his or her interest.
 Other than when one of three very specific statutory exceptions applies (if the decedent's trustee, Personal Representative, or surviving joint tenant sells the decedent's interest in the property for value, http://www.mainelegislature.org/legis/statutes/36/title36sec4072.html), in order for any successor owner to have clear title to the interest of the decedent, a Certificate of Discharge of Maine Estate Tax Lien must be obtained from Maine Revenue Services and recorded in the County Registry of Deeds where the real estate is located.
-The Certificate of Discharge relates to a particular property, so a separate Certificate should be recorded for each property of the decedent.
+The Certificate of Discharge relates to one or more particular properties in a particular county, so a separate Certificate should be recorded in the Registry of Deeds of each county where the decedent owned real estate.
 For discussion of the rules and requirements to obtain a Certificate of Discharge, there is very helpful guidance on the Maine Revenue Services website for decedents through 2012: http://www.maine.gov/revenue/incomeestate/guidance/estate_guidance_pre2013.htm.
 For dedecents in 2013 or thereafter, see: http://www.maine.gov/revenue/incomeestate/guidance/estate_guidance_2013.htm.

 Please note that the Personal Representative of the decedent's estate is responsible for filing any Maine and federal estate tax returns on behalf of the decedent's estate.
 If there is no Personal Representative, the persons receiving the decedent's assets are responsible to file the returns.
 The successor owner or even a subsequent owner who received the property by gift, or bought it without a title search, could end up responsible to resolve the title problem caused by there not being a Certificate of Discharge of Estate Tax Lien recorded in the Registry of Deeds.
 This can be true even if he or she had no family or other relationship to the decedent -- except having become a subsequent owner of the decedent's former property.
 (Buyer beware, and gift recipient beware too!)